-Although Brautigan was said to have disliked hippies, they loved him, and soon, he was reading his works at psychedelic rock concerts and serving as Poet-in-Residence at the California Institute of Technology.
+Although Brautigan was said to have disliked hippies, they loved his avant garde, poetic yet folksy style of writing.
+Soon he was reading his works at psychedelic rock concerts and serving as Poet-in-Residence at the California Institute of Technology.

 He also wrote for underground newspapers and recorded a spoken word album for the Beatles' short lived Zapple Records label, which had been dedicated to spoken word and experimental recordings.
 The album would later be released by Harvest Records as Listening to Richard Brautigan (1970).